DanielAzeez/Weather-Dashboard/README.md

 # Weather Dashboard

 ## Overview
-The **Weather Dashboard** is a scalable weather data collection and storage system developed as part of the **30-Day DevOps Challenge**.
+The **Weather Dashboard** is a scalable weather data collection and storage system.
 This project integrates the **OpenWeather API** with **AWS S3**, showcasing foundational DevOps principles such as automation, cloud resource management, and real-time data integration.

 ---